 D&R Industries is one of Asia’s top suppliers of valves, fittings, bibcock, and custom-made mechanical components.
 Through direct, open communication, a long-term outlook and a vested interest in your success, we deliver top-notch quality, service and cost control at great overall value.

 Trust us, and we won’t let you down.

 As a leading provider of valves and fittings, D&R Metal Industry is devoted to offering trusted and high-quality brass valves.
 D&R has five conventional valves: ball valve, gate valve, check valve, globe valve and strainer.
 D&R is your best choice in quality, since all valves are processed by strict material selection, high precision forging, CNC processing, 100% sealing testing and use PTFE which is good at sealing.
 We can also develop customized valves and fittings according to different customer demands.

 Rocket Your Business with D&R Brass Ball Valve

 D&R Metal Industry – Your Dependable Brass Ball Valve Manufacturer in China

 When choosing the right manufacturer of brass ball valves for your business, choose D&R Metal Industry.
 Through providing excellent services, high-quality products, and rich experience, we became the most reputable manufacturer of brass ball valves in China.

 Due to our advanced technology, we are able to manufacture all types of brass ball valves.
-Our wide range of brass ball valves includes brass ball cock valve, brass manual ball valve, motorized shut-off ball valves, and more.
+Our wide range of brass ball valves includes brass ball cock valves, brass manual ball valves, motorized shut-off ball valves, and more.